MonashMath/SCI1022/Unix-CLI.md

 Can you grasp why `cat` is generating such an output on screen?

 In any case, you don't really need to use `cat <` to see the content of a file, `cat` is enough, and this is how you are going to use it most of the time.
-For instance, `cat file1 file2` shows the concatenation of the content of two files.
+For instance, `cat file1 file2` shows the concatenation of the content of two files. -->

+You can also use cat for multiple arguments. `cat file1 file2` shows the concatenation of the content of two files.
 ----
 > *__Exercise 5:__*
 > 1. Using output redirection, create two files called `sentence_1.txt` and `sentence_2.txt` containing the first and second lines of our reference text.